In Queensland, illegal dumping is an offence and penalties apply.

 Fines for illegal dumping range from $2300 to $143,750.

 Littering is waste that is less than 200 litres (which is around wheelie bin size).

 Anyone who witnesses a person littering can report it online through the Queensland Department of Environment and Science website.

-Additional information or advice regarding illegal dumping can be obtained by contacting council.
+For more information or advice regarding illegal dumping please contact council.

 - Illegal dumping fact sheet (PDF, 422KB)